l3ocifer/aws-s3-cdn-acm-website/README.md

 ## Teardown Process

-To completely remove the website and all associated resources, use the `teardown_website.py` script:
+To completely remove the website and all associated resources, use the `teardown_website.py` script - it mostly works...